keybase/book-content/D-docs/03-teams/05-details.md

 `team.subteam_head` link, a `team.change_memberhip` link has a `members` subobject to describe changes.
 By including a user ID in the `none` list, the admin removes the user from the group.
-The admin can upgrade or downgrade an existing user by specifing their UID in a different role list (since a user can only take one role in a team at a time).
+The admin can upgrade or downgrade an existing user by specifying their UID in a different role list (since a user can only take one role in a team at a time).
 In the above example, if the user `93b82086be2f8e206cd6bbef8483b219` was previously an admin of this group, specifying her as a `writer` will be considered a downgrade in roles.
 An admin